-Reducing the free fragment to one another or one of the main bone segments is recommended.
-This transforms a complex fracture into a simpler fracture configuration that allows for an easier anatomical fracture reduction.
+Reducing the free fragment to one of the main bone segments is recommended.
+This transforms the 3-piece fracture into a simpler 2-piece fracture that allows for an easier anatomical fracture reduction.

 Reduction of the remaining fracture line

-Bone holding forceps are applied to the proximal and distal major fragments to assist in fracture reduction.
+Bone holding forceps are applied to the proximal and distal major fragments for distraction.

-Perfect anatomical reduction is achieved with the help of one or two pointed reduction forceps placed across the fracture line.
+In an oblique fracture pattern, the bones are slid along the fracture line into perfect anatomical reduction with the help of one or two pointed reduction forceps placed across the fracture line.

-Note: care must be taken not to damage the secured fragment during the reduction manoeuvre.
+Note: care must be taken not to damage the secured fragment during the reduction maneuver.

 Fixation with a locking plate

-If a locking plate is used, only 2-3 locking bicortical screws are needed per main fragment.
+If a locking plate is used, only 2-3 locking bicortical screws per main fragment are needed.
 One advantage of using a locking plate is that precise contouring is not necessary.
-Great care must be taken when contouring the distal part of the locking plate to avoid directing screws into the joint.

 Note: If a combination of cortex and locking screws is used, the plate must be anatomically contoured at the sites of non-locking screw insertion.
 The non-locking screws must be inserted and tightened before any locking screws are placed.